RNADigitalSolutions/Digital-Feeder-Release-Notes/index.md

 ### New Feature
 - Default source paramter in equipment

+### Improvement
+- Add licensing infomation for Dear ImGUI and OpenSSL in About window

 ### Fix
 - Fixed: crash when moving/rotating a source with 3D manipulator, if the source was converted from an object